DreamWorks Pictures: Paramount ownership (2005–2008)

 One of the biggest clashes between DreamWorks and Viacom/Paramount was over perceived ownership for the acclaimed Dreamgirls, which won several awards, and which was a pet project that Geffen had been trying to get made for the last 25 years.
 This film was shot between January and March 2006, and produced by DreamWorks with funding from Warner Bros. and Paramount.
 Warner Bros. dropped out of the project at the last minute following Viacom's purchase of DreamWorks, and Paramount subsequently became sole owner of the film.
-In the lead up to the awards season, a DreamWorks executive sent an email to top Paramount managers, including CEO Brad Grey, stating that the Dreamgirls filmmakers had requested there be no speeches before the film's premieres in New York and Los Angeles.
+In the lead up to the awards season, a DreamWorks executive sent an email to top Paramount managers, including Brad Grey, stating that the Dreamgirls filmmakers had requested there be no speeches before the film's premieres in New York and Los Angeles.
 However, at both events in early December 2006, Grey proceeded to give a speech honoring the filmmakers and acknowledging Geffen's 25-year effort to bring the project to the screen.
 According to anonymous DreamWorks insiders, who spoke to the media on anonymity out of fear of reprisal, Grey's actions were seen as a deliberate affront.
 Conversely, Paramount executives maintained that Grey, as the chairman of the studio owning the film, was well within his rights.

 On March 17, 2006, Viacom agreed to sell a controlling interest in the 1997–2005 DreamWorks Pictures live-action library to Soros Strategic Partners and Dune Entertainment II.
 Viacom held a minority 49% stake, while the other parties, led by billionaire George Soros, held a majority 51% stake.
 The film library (consisting of 59 titles) was valued at $900 million, and selling the majority stake helped Viacom finance the acquisition of the live-action studio itself.
 Paramount Pictures retained the worldwide distribution rights to those films, as well as various ancillary rights, including music publishing (the music publishing rights were later licensed to Sony/ATV Music Publishing when the company acquired Viacom's Famous Music subdivision), sequels and merchandising.
 The sale was completed on May 8, 2006.
 On February 8, 2010, Viacom repurchased Soros' controlling stake in the DreamWorks Pictures library for around $400 million.
 Several notable DreamWorks films such as Cast Away (which DreamWorks controlled international rights) and American Beauty were not released on Blu-ray by Paramount Home Entertainment until they bought back Soros' controlling stake.
-However, they reissued certain other live-action DreamWorks films from 1997–2005 prior to buying back the stake.
+However, they reissued certain other live-action DreamWorks films from 1997 to 2005 prior to buying back the stake.